Dynatrace version 1.253+

 |Custom alert||Yes||No||Triggers an alert without causation and Davis AI involved.|

-For more information about built-in events and their severity levels, see Event types.
+For more information about built-in events and their severity levels, see Categories of events.

 Management zones in metric events